The HPC Challenge committee is pleased to announce the annual

 - David Bailey, LBNL NERSC

-- Jack Dongarra, (Co-Chair) U of Tennesse/ORNL
+- Jack Dongarra, (Co-Chair) Univeristy of Tennesse/ORNL

 - Jeremy Kepner, (Co-Chair) MIT Lincoln Lab

-- Bob Lucas, ISI
+- Bob Lucas, University of Southern California and ISI

 - Rusty Lusk, Argonne National Lab

-- Piotr Luszczek, U of Tennessee
+- Piotr Luszczek, Univeristy of Tennessee

 - John McCalpin, TACC